eric-d-knowles/vscode-greene/doc.md

     You must now forward local port `8888` to the remote port you find in the Jupyter URL.
 This provides a secure way for your local machine to listen to the Jupyter server you just launched inside the remote container.

-    If the remote port is `8888`, you would use this command to get your local machine to listen to the compute node:
+    If the remote port is `8889`, you would use this command to get your local machine to listen to the compute node:

     ```
-    ssh -f -N -L 8888:localhost:8888 greene-compute
+    ssh -f -N -L 8888:localhost:8889 greene-compute
     ```

     **Note:** This command needs to be executed on your local machine, so be sure to run it in a new Terminal window; it won’t work in the compute node window.

 9. **Activate the Kernel in VS Code**

-    The next step is to open VS Code and access the Jupyter server you’ve just set up.
+    The final step is to open VS Code and access the Jupyter server you’ve just set up.
 Here's what to do:

     - Open VS Code on your computer and click the Search box at the top of the VS Code window
     - Click the **Show and Run Commands** option.
 In the Search box, start typing `Jupyter: Clear`.
 The option `Jupyter: Clear Jupyter Remote Server List` should appear at the top  of the list; click it.
 This will clean up any stale servers from VS Code code's menu cache.